 The National Science Foundation funded REU program will take place at the Duke Marine Lab located on Pivers Island in coastal Carteret County of North Carolina.
 Pivers Island is part of the Newport River estuary and is about 2 km from the ocean via the Beaufort Inlet.
-Coastal and estuarine invertebrate species and a variety of habitats (marshes, mudflats, sand flats, beaches, creeks, channels and coastal ocean) are readily available for research.
+Coastal and estuarine species and a variety of habitats (marshes, mudflats, sand flats, beaches, creeks, channels and coastal ocean) are readily available for research.

 June 1- August 7, 2015

 Nine students will participate in a 10 week semi-independent research program with faculty mentors in the following general areas:

 Each student will work with a faculty mentor, develop a research project, present progress and final oral reports and prepare a final written paper.

 Students will receive housing and meals at the Duke Marine Lab in addition to a stipend and travel allowance.

 Students must be US citizens or permanent residents in the US or its territories, and be a rising sophomore, junior or senior enrolled in a baccalaureate degree program.
 Applications are encouraged from U.S. citizens belonging to groups currently underrepresented in the marine sciences (i.e., Native Americans, Alaskan Natives, African Americans, Latino/Hispanics and Pacific Islanders).

 Please submit the application, statement of interest, transcript (unofficial is acceptable), and resume as a single PDF document (in order) and send it to firstname.lastname@example.org.(The document should have the applicant’s name in the document name):